stvbyr/ddd-symfony-vue-todo-docker/domain-analysis.md

 3. The Users can (optionally) schedule their todos for a specific date.
 If the date is not due it cannot change its state to Done.

 4. User wants to create recurring todos, we call them habits.
-They wanna create, read, update and delete their habits as wells as mark the individual stamps(this is the exact day the habit is due, like a timestamp) as done.
+They wanna create, read, update and delete their habits as wells as mark the individual moves as done(A move is the equivalent of a todo in the first example, these are the steps that the user has to do to the goal.
+Hence a move.).

 5. User has to provide a date range and can decide in which frequency the habits are created.
-Only the habit as a whole can be edited which affects all stamps.
+Only the habit as a whole can be edited which affects all moves.

-6. Stamps can't be deleted individually.
+6. Moves can't be deleted individually.
 A habit has to be deleted as a whole.
-Each individual stamp can change state separately.
+Each individual move can change status separately.

 ## Terminology/Ubiquitous language